univention/univention-corporate-server/doc/debian-admins/software.rst

 This section describes the differences of |UCS| with respect to software management.
-In this section, the term *software management* refers to the lifecycle of software on a computer system, such as installing software on a computers system, updating, and removing existing software.
+In this section, the term *software management* refers to the lifecycle of software on a computer system, such as installing software on a computer system, updating, and removing existing software.

 As an enterprise Linux distribution, UCS has :ref:`defined maintenance cycles
 <uv-navigation:maintenance-ucs-rules>` for its version levels and uses terms